Induction Cooktop vs Gas Stove, which is better and which one is cheaper?

 Gas Cooktops are one of the most preferred and common cooktops you will find in Indian kitchens.
 As the name suggests, gas is generated via flames to heat food through liquified or compressed forms of gas (LPG/CNG).

 With a gas cooktop, you get many choices to choose from such as Glass Top gas stove or a Stainless steel gas stove.
-We have also covered a post on Glass Top Gas Stove Vs Stainless Steel Gas Stove – Which One Should You Buy?
+I have also covered a post on Glass Top Gas Stove Vs Stainless Steel Gas Stove – Which One Should You Buy?

 Depending on how many members you have in the family, you can also choose from 2 burner, 3 burner and 4 burner gas stove.
 There are also manual and auto-ignition gas stoves available in the Indian market.